Sleep-related breathing disorders and stroke

 Clinical signs and symptoms of sleep-related breathing disorders are not reliable in patients with stroke, and diagnostic sleep testing with polysomnography or home sleep apnea testing is required to make the diagnosis.
 While clinical trials in the general population have demonstrated that treatment of OSA with continuous positive airway pressure (CPAP) or other therapies significantly reduces apneas and oxygen desaturation during sleep and other outcomes, data in stroke patients are more limited.

 The association between OSA and stroke as well as the epidemiology, clinical features, diagnosis, and management of sleep-related breathing disorders following stroke or transient ischemic attack are discussed here.
 Other cardiovascular complications of OSA and other respiratory abnormalities that can occur after a stroke are described separately.
-(See "Obstructive sleep apnea and cardiovascular disease" and "Stroke-related pulmonary complications and abnormal respiratory patterns", section on 'Abnormal respiratory patterns'.)
+(See "Obstructive sleep apnea and cardiovascular disease in adults" and "Stroke-related pulmonary complications and abnormal respiratory patterns", section on 'Abnormal respiratory patterns'.)

 SLEEP APNEA AS A RISK FACTOR FOR STROKE